iottly/iottly.github.io/getting_started.md

 ## Elastic Pi ?

+To let you try the project without the need of a physical Pi, we created an Elastic Pi (a virtual device) and connected it to your *Getting Started* project.

-Move to the *Device Configuration* panel:
+You can see your Elastic Pi from the *Device Configuration* panel, in connected status:
 ![Device Configuration panel](/images/elastic_pi_getting_started_device_conf.png)

-To let you try the project without the need of a physical Pi, we created an Elastic Pi and connected it to your *Getting Started* project.

-> Elastic Pis are virtual devices hosted on our infrastructure, always connected and programmable from iottly.
-> Just as a real one, the ElasticPi communicates with iottly using MQTT protocol without exposing any port to the Internet.
-> Use the ElasticPi to tinker with iottly and try your new ideas before shipping them to a real Pi.
-> Just keep in mind that there is no GPIO support … for now ;-)

 ## The code